BenjaminMassey/VotingTesting/README.md

 candidate at the top center of the screen, which involves clicking the corresponding radio button and pressing the submit button.
 This then allows one to try out the four encryption methods on the bottom half of the window.
-First one click an "Encrypt" button, which displays the encrytped version.
+First, one may click an "Encrypt" button, which displays the encrytped version.
 Then, the user can click the related "Decrypt" button which converts it into the decrypted text.
 If the user ever wants to reset this whole process, they can click